Are You a Nationalist or an Imperialist?

 Hazony attempts to upend these intuitions by providing an alternative moral framework for thinking about the nation and nationalism — that of the nation versus the empire.
 In Hazony’s stylized view, the history of mankind since the invention of the state is the history of two competing principles of political order: nationalism, or the principle that the world should be divided up among a multiplicity of self-governing nations, and empire, which Hazony defines as any order “whose purpose is to bring peace and prosperity by uniting mankind under a single political regime.”
 The rise of globalism among Western elites in recent decades should be understood, according to Hazony, not as the emergence of a new, more enlightened principle of political order — one that has recognized the errors of nationalism and evolved beyond them — but as the reemergence of something far more ancient: the ideology of an imperial ruling class that sees strong commitments to the nation as threats to the unity of the empire.
 Hazony’s goal with this framing is to force his readers into a choice: either you’re a nationalist, or “you support, in principle, the ideal of an international government or regime that imposes its will on subject nations when its officials regard this as necessary.”
 Which is to say, you’re either a nationalist or an imperialist.

-The early chapters of The Virtue of Nationalism provide a sketchy and sometimes tendentious account of the historical conflict between nationalism and imperialism—Hazony traces a genealogy of Jewish and Protestant nationalist resistance to Roman and then Catholic empire—but his real argument is made on the basis of political philosophy.
+The early chapters of The Virtue of Nationalism provide a sketchy and sometimes tendentious account of the historical conflict between nationalism and imperialism — Hazony traces a genealogy of Jewish and Protestant nationalist resistance to Roman and then Catholic empire — but his real argument is made on the basis of political philosophy.
 Reprising a theme that has become increasingly popular with conservative intellectuals like Patrick Deneen, Hazony begins with a polemic against the Enlightenment political philosophers John Locke and Thomas Hobbes, whose assumption that humans are essentially self-interested individuals is, in these these critics’ view, the basis for universalist liberal theories that unduly elevate the rights of individuals over the claims of concrete human groups.
 Humans, for Hazony, are not primarily individuals: they are first and foremost members of collectives, such as the family, tribe, or religious community.
-These collectives imbue their members with an identity—transmitted through language, belief, and tradition—and the individuals that make up a collective will in turn view it as part of their own extended selves, producing feelings of solidarity and mutual loyalty among the members of the group.
+These collectives imbue their members with an identity —transmitted through language, belief, and tradition — and the individuals that make up a collective will in turn view it as part of their own extended selves, producing feelings of solidarity and mutual loyalty among the members of the group.
 The mutual loyalty of human collectives is, for Hazony, the basis of all political order.

 The nature and size of these social collectives can vary wildly, leading to different forms of political order.
 Hazony contrasts two ideal types based on the two possible extremes of collective identity: the order of tribes and clans and the universal empire.
 The order of tribes and clans is what exists prior to the formation of the state: highly local and particularistic, it is akin to an extended family, ruled by leaders to whom the members of the tribe or clan are bound by ties of familiarity and personal loyalty.
 This order produces a tremendous degree of freedom but tends toward internal division and weakness, which is why, historically, most tribal and clan societies have either formed their own states or been conquered by neighbors who beat them to the punch.
 At the other end of Hazony’s continuum is the imperial state.
 In contrast to the circumscribed world of the tribes and clans, the empire is potentially limitless in extent, its expansion checked only by the ability of other states to resist it.
 In place of the constant squabbling of the tribes, the empire imposes peace under one ruler and one law.
 And if mutual loyalty in the tribe is limited to familiar individuals, mutual loyalty in the empire applies, in theory, to the entire world.
 “In an imperial order,” Hazony writes, “all political life is rooted in the moral principle of the unity of unfamiliar humanity, which is the principle that each individual has obligations to the common welfare of mankind.”